mrkwnzl/cyphersystem-foundryvtt/ReadMe.md

 - Optional Power Shifts, including additional checkboxes for 1 Action Recovery Rolls.
 Handy for every superhero game, Gods of the Fall, or the Setting in Stay Alive!.
 The Power Shifts can be renamed to anything you like.
 - An option for an additional pool, for people with the Luck Descriptor or the Datasphere in Numenera.
 This pool can be renamed to anything you like.
 - A robust pre-made macro system which you can use to customize the game for your own needs.
+- A pre-made scene of a tabletop.
+Play just like you do at a physical table!

 ## Support